Writing for kids and adults: how two very different genres share the same heart

 For a long time, I thought I had to choose — to be the nurturer or the sensualist; the mother who writes gentle stories about empathy, or the woman who writes boldly about sex and self-discovery.

-Love, in all its forms, asks for the same things: presence, honesty, and the willingness to grow.
+Love, across all ages, asks for the same things: Presence, honesty, and the willingness to grow.

 Why I use two pen names

-Although both kinds of writing come from the same heart, they live in very different worlds.
+Although both kinds of writing come from the same place, they live in very different worlds.
 Having separate names brings clarity — it helps readers find what’s meant for them without confusion.

 It’s more than logistics; it’s about creative space.
+(I mean, I can’t be talking about lust in one Instagram post, and follow with one on farts.)
 Each identity allows me to inhabit a distinct voice:

 Wu Shimin is the storyteller for children — curious, tender, and full of wonder.
 It’s also my Chinese name, connecting me to my heritage and to the multicultural rhythms of Singapore.